Petter Morottaja

-Petter Jori Andaras Morottaja (born 11 July 1982 in Inari, Finland) is an Inari Sámi who writes books in Inari Sámi.
+Petter Jori Andaras Morottaja (born 11 July 1982 in Inari, Finland) is a Finnish Inari Sámi author, journalist, and translator.
+He writes books in Inari Sámi.
 He published his first book at the age of 17.
 At the age of 25, he ran for the Sámi Parliament of Finland, but was not elected.
 Actively involved in the Inari Sámi Language Association, he has been named the editor-in-chief of the association's online newspaper Kierâš, which is published once a week.
 He also teaches Inari Sámi in numerous places, including the University of Helsinki.
 He is the son of Matti Morottaja and brother of Inari Sami rapper Amoc.

 His debut book, Suábi maainâs, was the first fantasy novel to be published for young adults in Inari Sámi.
 His second book, published a year later, is a novel for children.
 Both books have been published by the Inari Sámi Language Association and illustrated by Martti Rikkonen.